rigelselmani/TriviaGame/README.md

 <<<<<<< HEAD
 # TriviaGame

- *A Trivia Game with multiple choice questions about Rutgers history.
+ *A Trivia Game with multiple choice questions about Soccer World Cup history.

 Overview
-Multiple choice trivia game created with Html Css JavaScript and jQuery themed around Nike history.
+Multiple choice trivia game created with Html Css JavaScript and jQuery.

 #Rules & Features

-Once JUST DO IT is clicked, user has 60 seconds to guess 4 questions
+Once START is clicked, user has 15 seconds to guess 4 questions

 *If time runs out, the users score is shown
 *Users are allowed to choose one answer per question